Generalised polynomials and integer powers: Generalised maps

-{ With thus introduced notation, Theorem \ref{thm:BL} (in one variable) can be rephrased as saying that any generalised polynomial $g \colon \ZZ \to \RR^e$ there exists a choice of coefficients $\alpha_i$ and degrees $d_i$ ($i \in \NN$) as well as a finite set $\cD \subset \cB$ such that $g(n)$ is a piecewise polynomial function of $\bra{ v_\kappa(t) }_{\kappa \in \cD}$.
+{ With the notation introduced above, Leibman's Theorem \ref{thm:Leibman} (in one variable) can be rephrased as saying that for any generalised polynomial $g \colon \ZZ \to \RR^e$ there exists a choice of coefficients $\alpha_i$ and degrees $d_i$ ($i \in \NN$) as well as a finite set $\cD \subset \cB$ such that $g(n)$ is a piecewise polynomial function of $\bra{ v_\kappa^{\alpha}(t) }_{\kappa \in \cD}$.
 Note that one can always enlarge $\cD$, so we can additionally assume that $\cD$ is downwards closed in the sense that